andresmarty/Andres-Martynowicz-Encuentralo-App/README.md

 # Encuentralo

-The next project is based on the creation of an E-Commerce which Sales specific products as Synthezisers, Midi Controllers and Rithmic Machines.
+This project is based on the creation of an E-Commerce which Sales specific products as Synthezisers, Midi Controllers and Rithmic Machines.
 This App was developed using React Js.

 ## App Navigation